caleb531/jcanvas-website/src/content/docs/Events/eventProperties.md

 ## The `intangible` property

 The `intangible` property essentially allows you to "click through" a layer as if it didn't exist.
+While a layer is intangible, any mouse events attached to it don't fire, and any interactions with the layer pass through to layers below.

 ```js
 $('canvas')